 The NHS provides a comprehensive A-Z list of health conditions on their website which includes lots of useful details, eg overview, diagnosis, treatment, advice and support.

 NHS England oversees the budget, planning, delivery and day-to-day operation of health services in England.
 It's responsible for commissioning the more specialist health services, with local clinical commissioning groups and local authorities commissioning health services for their local areas.
-It also provides further guidance on SEN on their Live Well pages.
+Find out more about what NHS England does regarding learning disabilities here.

 Occupational Therapy Service